849 Logo (5k)

 Route Planning

-Special longterm patches are available from the Los Angeles Area Council High Adventure Team.
-There are patches for various areas in the Sierras along with patches for specific trails or routes.
-Patch requirements vary but generally the hike must involve at least four nights of camping and 25 backpack hours to qualify.
-See Hike Aid #6 for details.
+Special long-term awards are available from the Greater Los Angeles Area Council High Adventure Team (GLAAC-HAT).
+There are awards for various areas in the Sierras along with awards for specific trails or routes.
+Award requirements vary but generally the hike must involve at least four nights of camping and 25 backpack hours to qualify.
+See Hike Aid 6 - High Adventure Awards Program for details.
 The most popular awards are:

 High Adventure Backpack Any public lands, four night minimum, 25 or more backpack hours.